The Bankrate promise

 - Potentially better terms: Lenders like to see larger down payments.
 By putting more of your own money into the transaction, you’re borrowing less of theirs, which can put you in the running for the lowest rates possible.

 - Ability to skip PMI: If your down payment is 20 percent on a conventional loan, you won’t have to deal with the additional monthly fee of mortgage insurance.

-- Potential to stretch your savings too thin: If you’re draining nearly all your savings to make a bigger down payment, you’re putting yourself in a precarious position as a new homeowner.
-What happens if you need to cover an emergency cost such as buying a new car or fixing an issue on your new home in the next six months?
+- Potential to stretch your savings too thin: If you’re draining nearly all your savings to make a bigger down payment, you’re putting yourself in a precarious position as a new homeowner when an emergency cost or home repair inevitably pops up.

-Generally speaking, a larger down payment can make it easier for you to get approved for a mortgage and allow you to buy more house for the same monthly payment, or even less.
+A bigger down payment can make it easier for you to get approved for a mortgage and allow you to buy more house for the same monthly payment, or even less.
 You might also get a lower rate and lower mortgage insurance premiums (if any).
-Here’s a breakdown of a 30-year mortgage with a 5 percent interest rate, using data from Bankrate’s mortgage calculator and mortgage insurance estimates from Freddie Mac’s PMI calculator:
+Here’s a breakdown of a 30-year fixed-rate mortgage at a 6.5 percent interest rate for a $375,000 home, using data from Bankrate’s mortgage calculator and mortgage insurance estimates from Freddie Mac’s PMI calculator:

 |Home price||Down payment||Monthly principal and interest||Monthly PMI||Total monthly payment|

 Note this example doesn’t account for the interest rate savings you’d likely see if you were to make a larger down payment.
 With 20 percent down, for example, you might pay a lower rate compared to the rate you’d get with 10 percent down.